-The deployment of space platforms that capture sunlight for beaming down electrical power to Earth is under review by the Pentagon, as a way to offer global energy and security benefits – including the prospect of short-circuiting future resource wars between increasingly energy-starved nations.
+The deployment of space platforms that capture sunlight, generate electricity, and transmit electrical power to Earth has been explored by government departments and universities globally for decades.
+It could be a way to offer global energy and security benefits – including the prospect of short-circuiting future resource wars between increasingly energy-starved nations.

-Imagine providing the Earth or a moon base with harnessed solar power, or traveling in space without returning to Earth for fuel.
+Imagine providing the earth or a moon base with harnessed solar power, or traveling in space without returning to earth for fuel.
 That’s the idea behind space-based solar power generators such as this SunTower.
-Depending upon size, two small panels on a tall tower could power a communications satellite, four panels might power a robotic interplanetary probe, six a manned spacecraft, while 20 panels might supply energy down to Earth or for a lunar base.
-(Image Credits: NASA)
+Depending upon size, two small panels on a tall tower could power a communications satellite, four panels might power a robotic interplanetary probe, six a manned spacecraft, while 20 panels might supply energy down to the earth or to a lunar base.
+Image Credit: NASA

-A proposal is being vetted by U.S. military space strategists that 10 percent of the U.S. baseload of energy by 2050, perhaps sooner, could be produced by space based solar power (SBSP).
-Furthermore, a demonstration of the concept is being eyed to occur within the next five to seven years.
+A proposal is being vetted by U.S. military space strategists that 10 percent of the U.S. baseload of energy by 2050, perhaps sooner, could be produced by space-based solar power (SBSP).

-A mix of advocates, technologists and scientists, as well as legal and policy experts, took part in Space Based Solar Power – Charting a Course for Sustainable Energy, a meeting held here September 6-7 and sponsored by the United States Air Force Academy's Eisenhower Center for Space and Defense Studies and the Pentagon's National Security Space Office.
+A mix of advocates, technologists, and scientists, as well as legal and policy experts, took part in Space-Based Solar Power – Charting a Course for Sustainable Energy, a meeting held on September 6-7, 2008.
+This was sponsored by the United States Air Force Academy's Eisenhower Center for Space and Defense Studies and the Pentagon's National Security Space Office.

 Energy from Space

 "I truly believe that space-based solar power will become the first sellable, tradable commodity that's delivered by space that everybody on the planet can have part of," said Colonel (Select) Michael Smith, Chief, Future Concepts in the National Security Space Office and director of the SBSP study.